denoland/std/collections/README.md

 window's start.
 (Default: 1)

-If partial is set, windows will be generated for the last elements of the collection, resulting in some undefined values if size is greather than 1.
+If partial is set, windows will be generated for the last elements of the collection, resulting in some undefined values if size is greater than 1.
 (Default: false)

 ```ts